Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch7/index.md

 Each blade will have different values for $\omega_n$, $\delta_{\text{st}}$, and $\zeta$.
 These values determine the vibration response of the blade.
 Intuition about the solution can be gained by fixing $\omega_n=125$ Hz and $\delta_{\text{st}} = 1$.
 We can then plot the solution for different values of $\zeta$ and $\omega$.

 !!! note "Natural frequency unit"
-    Normally, it matters which unit you use for the natural frequency.
-But because the natural frequency gets absorbed into the excitation frequency ratio, $r$, it doesn't matter which unit you use here.
+    Normally, the unit you use for natural frequency (Hz or rad/s) depends on where you want to use it.
+Here, however, the natural frequency gets absorbed into the excitation frequency ratio, $r$.
+It therefore does not matter which unit you use here.
 We'll use Hz for convenience.

 The *slider* below 👇 allows you to change the value of $\zeta$.
 The resulting vibration amplitude and phase as a function of excitation frequency are plotted in [Figure 4](#figure_04) below.